 “Drink, for this is my blood.”

-The King of Kings, the only king with absolute ultimate power was also the only one to never take physical territory, he never occupied land.
+The King of Kings, the only king with absolute ultimate power was also the only one to never take physical territory, to never occupyland.
 Instead, He established His kingdom in hearts and minds, The Good News, the gospel, was a concept revealed to just a handful, a tiny ripple in the fabric of history that has become a mighty wave and changed the world like no other concept ever conceived.
 Today, over 2,000 years after that little band of His direct followers last walked the earth, the concept and kingdom only expands.

 A King who washed the feet of His subjects.
+Really?
+Yes, really.

 The religious leaders of the day repeatedly tried to trap Jesus on some big issue or other.
 If they presented Him with a reductio ad absurdum argument, he’d counter with dilemma syllogism, confounding the religious leaders attempts to outwit the greatest thinker that ever walked the planet.

-In business, our little mind telsl us to destroy our competition.
+In business, our little mind tells us to destroy our competition.
 But “Jesus thinking” using our bigger mind, reveals that work doesn’t come from hurting others or minimizing other’s efforts, but rather, reveals that He is the source of blessings.
 Follow His example, do things as He might, counter-intuitively even, and for you, He might just decide to do something outside the bounds of man logic, outside the bounds of physics.. perhaps satisfy multitudes with just a few loaves of bread?

 Or maybe give you work in abundance when your actions would logically suggest a different outcome.